chadleong/osdu-viz/README.md

-# OSDU Schema Visualizer
+# OSDU Schema Viz

-A React + Vite app using React Flow to visualize OSDU JSON Schemas and relationships.
+A React + Vite app (React Flow) to explore and visualize OSDU JSON Schemas and their relationships.

-Features
+Quick features

-- Dropdown to select any schema found under `data/**/.json`
+- Dropdown search to find and select any schema found under `public/data/**/*.(min.)json`.
-- Search/filter by property name and description
+- Fast text search / filter by schema title, $id or version.
-- Clickable nodes highlight relationships
+- Clickable graph nodes with styled relationship edges and tooltip details.
-- Tooltip panel shows properties and relationships for the selected node
+- Tooltip shows properties, relationships and (for reference-data types) loads reference values from disk.

 Development